Frequently Asked Questions

 Here’s a few questions we are often asked.

 The water in the float tank is much cleaner than water in a swimming pool, hot tub or, arguably, even your bath tub at home.
-The high concentration of Epsom Salts creates a environment in which it very difficult for microorganisms to grow; which is how The Dead Sea, got its name.
+The high concentration of Epsom Salts creates a environment in which it very difficult for microorganisms to grow; which is how The Dead Sea got its name.
 Between every single float, the water is 100% drained from the tanks and filtered through a double-filtration process before being re-filled into the float tank.
 That double filtration process includes passing through a 250,000 gallon swimming pool filter – 1000 times more than our relatively small tanks – and, importantly, an ultraviolet purification filter, similar to those used in municipal drinking water systems.
 Additionally, clients are required to thoroughly shampoo, soap, and rinse on-site before entering the float tank; this further helps maintain water quality and sanitation.
+The entire interior surface area of our float tanks is cleaned and sterilized daily.

 This naturally varies person by person.
 Many describe it as being like drifting in space.
 For others, it is simply deeply relaxing.
 Falling asleep is common; it is that relaxing.
 Some people experience profound meditative mindsets and spiritual insights; some have excellent internal dialogues with themselves; others simply float in peace and quiet.
 The experience is entirely up to you and can also vary float by float!